 The Johns Hopkins Counseling Center is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 All internship applications must be submitted using the APPI Online system, available via www.appic.org (click on "APPI Online").
+Our application deadline for the 2015/2016 internship year is November 1, 2014.

 All AAPI Online applications must include: